Seaham: Landmarks

 To the south, beside the road to Dalton-le-Dale, are the remains of Dalden Tower, comprising the ruins of a 16th-century tower and fragments of later buildings.

 The harbour itself may be said to be the principal landmark of the nineteenth-century town; though the Londonderry Institute in Tempest Road (1853-5 by Thomas Oliver) with its monumental Greek-style portico provides something of a glimpse of the Marquess's original vision for the town.

 Of a slightly later date, the former Londonderry Offices on the sea front once served as headquarters for the mining and other businesses of the Londonderry family.

 A statue of the 6th Marquess stands in the forecourt.

 Also dating from an early stage in the town's development is the town-centre church of St John, Seaham Harbour (1835–40).

 For the very much older St Mary's, Seaham, and its neighbour Seaham Hall, see above.

 For just over a hundred years the harbour was towered over by a 58 ft lighthouse on Red Acre Point, immediately to the north, designed by William Chapman.
 Erected in 1835, it displayed a fixed white light above a revolving red light (an unusual configuration, provided so as to distinguish it from the north pier light at Sunderland); both lights were displayed from the same tower, the upper being 100 feet and the lower 54 feet above mean sea level.
 The lighthouse was gas-lit, with an arrangement of third-order catadioptric lenses provided by Chance Brothers & Co.
 It was decommissioned in 1905, when the harbour was expanded and the current black-and-white striped pier-head light was constructed.
 Red Acre lighthouse was left standing, however, to serve as a daymark, until 1940 when the whole structure was swiftly demolished in case it should serve to assist enemy navigators.

 A steel statue, 1101 (locally also known as Tommy) by local artist Ray Lonsdale, commemorating World War One and initially erected temporarily for three months, was the subject of a local fund-raising drive in 2014 to retain it on the town's seafront.

+The open area at the north end of Seaham on the B1287 adjacent to the Seaham Hall Beach Car Park has been designated a Mole Sanctuary with a plaque stating "Famous Moles" added to the carpark road sign.
+The history of this designation is uncertain though a high number of mole hills are observable.